Waitohu School - To Be Our Best

 When we take part in interschool activities, school tee-shirts and shorts will be provided.
 Netball skirts are provided for competing teams.

 All clothing, as well as togs and towels, need to be clearly and durably named, as we invariably have a large amount of lost clothing at the end of each term.
 The responsibility for clothing and footwear lies with the children and their parents.
-A lost property cupboard is in the foyer of the hall.
+A lost property cupboard is in the the hall.
 Clothing left at the end of each term is donated to charity.

 Use of the School Grounds